Nanofus/novel.js/README.md

 - `name` - Optional.
 Not visible, but is used when this choice is referred to from a link.
 Cannot contain spaces.
 - `itemRequirement` - Items that the player has to have in their inventory to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
 - `actionRequirement` - Actions that the player has to have in their action list to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
+- `requirement` - An advanced way to define a choice's requirements.
+Takes a conditional statement.
+An unselectable choice is hidden by default, unless `showAlways` is true.
 - `alwaysShow` - Show the choice even though its requirements have not been met.
 The choice will be grayed out, and can not be selected.
 Can also be set globally in the settings.
 - `addItem` - Add items to the player's inventory upon selecting this choice.
 - `removeItem` - Remove items from the player's inventory upon selecting this choice.